2207akash/data-structures/README.md

 # data-structures
-A list of data structures implemented in Swift
+A list of data structures implemented in C++ & Swift.

 ## Linear
 | SNo | Type |